bgandon/juli-to-slf4j/README.md

 Setup
 -----

-1. Build the JULI-to-SLF4J Maven project, running `mvn clean package javadoc:jar` in the base directory of this project.
+1. Build the JULI-to-SLF4J Maven project, running
+   `mvn clean package javadoc:jar source:jar` in the base directory of this project.
 (If you don't have [Maven](https://maven.apache.org/) on your system, you first need to `brew install maven` (or anything similar with `apt-get` or `yum`) or [install it manually](https://maven.apache.org/install.html).)